Analytical Inverse Kinematic Solution for "Moz1" NonSRS 7-DOF Robot arm with novel arm angle

 \section{Introduction}

 \IEEEPARstart{R}{esearch} on light-weight redundant manipulators, has grown in various directions like human robot interaction \cite{kirschner2021involuntary} or machine learning \cite{petrik2021learning}.
 While some of these applications use the inverse kinematics solver which is integrated in the robot’s control system, others use a numerical solver.
 The former solution is only available in position control mode and the code of the robot control unit is closed source and information on the used algorithms and therefore the redundancy resolution can hardly be found.
 Numerical solvers, on the other hand, always come with a risk of violating real-time constraints or not finding a solution at all, although solutions exist in the workspace\cite{beeson2015trac}.\\ Finding an analytical solution for the IKP of serial robotic manipulators is one of the fundamental basic problems in robotics and there is still no general solution available.
 There exist many analytical solutions for specific classes of robots like 7R anthropomorphic robot arms with spherical shoulder, spherical wrist(SRS structure), and three intersecting joint axes in the elbow \cite{liu2017analytical}, \cite{bongardt2017inverse}.
 Although NonSRS structure manipulation(like Franka Emika Panda) is also a 7R anthropomorphic robot arm, the previously mentioned solutions do not apply for the robot since there are linear offsets in its elbow and wrist joints.
 These offsets make the analytical solution more complex compared to other anthropomorphic arms like the KUKA iiwa, where all joints are aligned in the zero configuration.
-More details on the robot’s structure are given in section II.\\ For SRS strucure, The IKP is solved based on the SEW angle as an redundancy represent\cite{shimizu2008analytical}, The IKP of some non-zero link offsets robot(NonSRS sturcture) could also be analytically solved based on the SEW angle method\cite{an2014analytical}, it required that the shoulder and wrist must be static during self-motion(we call it static-SW 7dof robot) However, for those nonstatic-SW robot, To the best of the author’s knowledge, there is no analytical IKP implementation available.
-This paper provides both the analytical solution as well as a real-time safe implementation for the nonstatic-SW 7dof robot.
+More details on the robot’s structure are given in section II.\\ In case of the 7dof robot, for SRS strucure, the IKP is solved based on the SEW angle as an redundancy represent\cite{shimizu2008analytical}, The IKP of some non-zero link offsets robot(NonSRS sturcture) could also be analytically solved based on the SEW angle method\cite{an2014analytical}, it required that the shoulder and wrist must be static during self-motion(we call it static-SW 7dof robot) However, for those nonstatic-SW robot, To the best of the author’s knowledge, there is no analytical IKP implementation available. \\ This paper provides both the analytical solution as well as a real-time safe implementation for the nonstatic-SW 7dof robot.